-While researching another story, I stumbled on to this “open letter” former Mets general manager Frank Cashen wrote for the New York Times.
+While researching another story, I stumbled on to the “open letter” Frank Cashen wrote to the New York Times in 1980, shortly after taking over as general manager.
 It is fascinating, to say the least, because:

 a.
 Cashen took the initiative to include Mets fans on what the organization would do to build a winning team and how they would execute their plan

 b.
 The letter reveals the nuances of the now defunct reentry draft

 c.
 How free agency operated in the pre-Boras days, when “A List” free agents were bid on openly by potential suitors

 Cashen made referred to the Free Agent Reentry Draft draft a “raffle of human skills,” a prescient reference.
 The draft’s purpose was to prevent one team from signing a great number of free agents, and to put a limit on a player’s bargaining leverage.

 - Had to select which free agents they wished to bid on

 - Teams could select a limited number of players